SilasBerger/modern-desktop-stack/rust-wasm/README.md

 # Rust + WASM
 ## 📦 Projects
 - [1-wasm-by-hand](1-wasm-by-hand): A first example of a web application using WASM, without using high-level languages or build tools.
+- [2-natural-syntax](2-natural-syntax): Another simple example, but with a more natural way of writing WAT.

 ## 📓 Study Notes
 ### A Note on Instantiating